SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'The state-of-the-art, award-winning Greater Columbus Convention Center is one of the busiest convention centers in North America.
+            text: "The state-of-the-art, award-winning Greater Columbus Convention Center is one of the busiest convention centers in North America.
 The facility offers the South Café & Marketplace for quick-service dining, with additional dining located across the street from the Arena District and Short North Arts District.
-Amenities also include a free-standing nursing parent''s room, an enclosed skybridge to the official conference hotel partner—Hilton Columbus Downtown—and robust WiFi service throughout.'
+Amenities also include a free-standing nursing parent's room, an enclosed skybridge to the official conference hotel partner—Hilton Columbus Downtown—and robust WiFi service throughout."
     type: content
     enabled: false
   -
+    id: tbUnWPRV
     bard:
       -
         type: heading